- Making Use of the Four Seasons to Find Healthy Foods in the Midwest

 Also be sure to watch for seasonal stocking up sales, especially on baking goods and nuts in the fall.
-For example, I bought about 60 pounds of almonds in October when they went on sale for $2.99/pound!
+For example, I bought about 60 pounds of almonds (use the code STEWARDSHIP for 10% off at that site!) in October when they went on sale for $2.99/pound!
 A regular sale is $4.99/pound, and I knew that with the power bars from Healthy Snacks to Go being a regular occurrence around here and going grain-free both in the fall and this Lent, I’d need plenty.
 It pays to know your price point on basic supplies, since that deal was incredibly better even than buying in bulk.

 Country Life Natural Foods

 Again local to the Midwest, and especially Michigan, Country Life Natural Foods is my new source for bulk grains and beans, raisins, and a few other items.
 Check their delivery area to see if they come close to you, and go together with friends to get up to a $400 order so they come for free!